Enterprise and entrepreneurial skills: seizing opportunities and seeing them through

 The first places to refer to your entrepreneurial streak are on your CV, in your covering letter and in answer to any application form questions about your greatest achievements, creativity or innovative thinking.
 Make sure you write about the results or impacts of your actions, quantifying them wherever possible.

-Showing off your entrepreneurialism at interview
+Showing off your entrepreneurialism at an interview

 You can also talk about your entrepreneurial streak and achievements in any interview questions about your personality.
 For example: